 Compliance: Ensuring the organization's network security practices comply with applicable laws, regulations, and industry standards.

 Skills Required to Become a Network Security Engineer

 You'll need to develop several soft skills when looking for a job as a network security engineer.
 Some of these are:

 Students need excellent attention to detail skills to evaluate problems and equipment in network engineering and security.
 To ensure the network is functioning optimally, engineers must analyze and assess the network components.
 Network security professionals must scrutinize network components to identify vulnerabilities, perform security audits, and manage risks.
 In both roles, small details can significantly affect network performance and security.
 Therefore, network engineering and security professionals must have a sharp eye for detail and be able to spot potential problems and vulnerabilities in the network components.

 Network engineers and security professionals need excellent analytic skills to identify inconspicuous network concerns and threats.
 Whether network behavior is normal or not depends on evaluating system logs, network data, and other data sources.
 Additionally, they need to identify malicious patterns and analyze potential security threats.
-Therefore, network engineering and security professionals must be able to collect, analyze, and interpret large amounts of data to identify potential problems and security threats.
+Therefore, network engineering and security professionals must be able to collect, analyze, and interpret large amount of data to identify potential problems and security threats.

 Network engineering and security students need problem-solving skills to quickly and accurately handle network problems and security threats quickly and accurately.
 They need to be able to diagnose the root cause of network issues and develop effective solutions to resolve the problem while minimizing network downtime.
 To prevent malicious activities from spreading, network security professionals must act quickly and effectively to contain and mitigate security incidents.
 Network engineering and security professionals must have excellent problem-solving skills to solve problems and resolve security incidents quickly and thoroughly.